 \section{Abstract}

 We compare four polynomial-resource measurement strategies, (I) $Z$-basis-only, (II) nearest-neighbor $ZZ$ (NN), (III) multi-basis ($Z$, $X$, $Y$), and (IV) classical shadows, for classifying three quantum circuit families: IQP, Clifford, and Clifford$+T$.
 We find $Z$-only measurements outperform multi-basis and classical shadows across all qubit counts and all four classifiers evaluated, and the $O(\nqubits)$-feature NN strategy matches $Z$-only to within $0.02$ in Random Forest accuracy.
 The best result is a Random Forest accuracy of $0.91$ at 4--5 qubits under $Z$-only ($0.89$ for NN, $0.85$ for multi-basis, $0.67$ for shadows).
 All four strategies collapse to near-chance accuracy ($\approx 0.33$) above approximately 12 qubits under the quadratic shot budget $\shots = 16\nqubits^2$.
 These findings indicate that the discriminative signal between these circuit families is concentrated in local, nearest-neighbor $Z$-basis correlations, consistent with the diagonal gate structure of IQP circuits, and that additional Pauli correlator types or long-range correlations carry no compensating discriminative power for this task.
-We provide a formal theoretical framework showing that circuits with high diagonal fraction in a given basis concentrate their correlator structure in that basis, and that any deviation from the dominant basis incurs a provably higher estimator variance.
+We support these findings with two exact results: a frame identity implying that every purely-$X$ observable of an IQP output state vanishes identically, and an estimator-variance analysis showing that, at equal shot budget, the multi-basis and classical-shadow protocols estimate each $ZZ$ correlator with exactly $3\times$ and at least $9\times$ the variance of $Z$-only measurement, respectively.
 These results establish that a quadratic shot budget is insufficient for reliable classification above approximately 12 qubits, but do not rule out the existence of a subquadratic or otherwise more efficient polynomial-resource strategy; whether any polynomial measurement protocol can classify these families at large qubit counts remains an open question.
-These results motivate a formal open question: whether any BPP algorithm can reliably distinguish IQP-generated distributions from classically simulable families at large qubit counts
+These results motivate a formal open question: whether any BPP algorithm can reliably distinguish IQP-generated distributions from classically simulable families at large qubit counts.